Lakatrazz/Fusion-Lists/RULES.md

 - ERPing with minors in general

 Allowed:
-- NSFW avatars (must be marked as mature on mod.io)
+- NSFW avatars (must be marked as mature on mod.io if NSFW is easily visible)